nathandl86/dotfiles/README.md

 You may find it necessary to run `dot` after running `script/bootstrap`

-Run `which zsh` to find the correct path for zsh.
-Copy the location to your clipboard and run `sudo nano /etc/shells` and modify the ZSH path to the one copied in the step above.
-Then to change your default shell to ZSH, run `chsh -s $(which zsh)` and restart iTerm.

 ## submodules

 There are a handful of submodules in config.symlink and vim.symlink that should be setup by the dot command